 - Overseeing litigation activities of the operating administrations and delegating litigation responsibilities as appropriate;

-- Preparing and presenting the Department's position on regulatory proceedings before federal, state, and local agencies and commissions, including the Surface Transportation Board and the Federal Maritime Commission;
+- Preparing and presenting the Department's position on regulatory proceedings before federal, state, and local agencies and commissions, particularly the Federal Communications Commission and the Surface Transportation Board ;

 - Supervising the performance of the Department's responsibility under 49 U.S.C. section 47129 to resolve complaints concerning the reasonableness of airport fees; and